Blandford Forum railway station: History

 Originally part of the Dorset Central Railway, the line to Blandford opened on 1 November 1860 to a station at Blandford St Mary, to the south of the River Stour.
-The Dorset Central merged with the Somerset Central Railway in 1862, and a new extension connecting the two railways was built.
-The extension, requiring a bridge over the Stour, and a newly relocated Blandford Forum station to the north of the Stour, opened on 31 August 1863.
+The Dorset Central merged with the Somerset Central Railway in 1862 and a new extension connecting the two railways was built.
+The extension opened on 31 August 1863, requiring a bridge over the Stour and a newly relocated Blandford Forum station to the north of the river.

 The station remained open until 7 March 1966, when the entire line from Bath to Bournemouth closed to passengers.
-Goods traffic continued for a further three years, but the station was finally fully closed, and the track lifted, in 1969.
+Goods traffic continued for a further three years, but the station was finally fully closed in 1969 and the track was lifted.

-The impending closure of the station was lamented by musical duo Flanders & Swann, being one of several stations mentioned in their 1964 song Slow Train ("No more will I go to Blandford Forum …").
-The song was written in the wake of the first Beeching report, published in 1963, and was written as a tribute to the lines and stations that were to be closed.
+The impending closure of the station was lamented by musical duo Flanders & Swann, being one of some 30 stations mentioned in their 1964 song Slow Train ("No more will I go to Blandford Forum …").
+The song was written in the wake of the first Beeching report, published in 1963 and was written as a tribute to the lines and stations that were to be closed.

-A working model of Blandford station, and its environs, is in the process of being built in 1/76th scale in the Blandford Museum, Bere's Yard, Market Place, in Blandford town centre.
+Today

 The site of the station now lies within a housing estate.

+A working model of Blandford station and its environs is in the process of being built in 1/76th scale at the Blandford Museum in the town centre.